zmalone/chef-web-docs/source/manage-a-web-app/rhel/create-a-password-store/4/_index.md

-## 4. Create a data bag item for the MySQL root password
+## 4. Put the MySQL root password in the data bag

-Now let's create an encrypted data bag item to hold the MySQL root password.
+To securely store the MySQL root password in the data bag, we need to create an encrypted data bag item.

 Data bag items are stored as files.
 Create a file named <code class="file-path">sql\_server\_root\_password.json</code> in the <code class="file-path">data\_bags/passwords</code> directory and add these contents.